| The

 Marriages Last – A

 Guide to Preventing Divorce, as well as an hour-long DVD and workbook, Focus on Forever, which explores new research and strategies that can help couples create satisfying successful marriages.
+Most recently the Academy published a Model

 For A Parenting Plan, which provides comprehensive guidance to the Bench